 ACM6441 Western Clinical Medicine I (3 Units)

-This course introduces the basic concepts of biomedical practice, including history taking, physical exam and diagnostic testing including radiological imaging, treatment methods, and treatment contraindications and complications.
+This course introduces the basic concepts of biomedical practice, including history taking, physical exam and diagnostic testing including radiological imaging, treatment methods, treatment contraindications and complications.
 The primary care responsibilities, and secondary and specialty care responsibilities are also introduced.
 The western clinical perspective review on internal medicine and surgery on cardiovascular diseases, pulmonary diseases, microbiology and infectious diseases, oncology, disorders of the ears, nose and throat, as well as gastrointestinal disorders and hepatobiliary disorders are discussed.

 ACM6542 Western Clinical Medicine II (3 Units)

-This course introduces the basic concepts of biomedical practice, including history taking, physical exam and diagnostic testing including radiological imaging, treatment methods, and treatment contraindications and complications.
+This course introduces the basic concepts of biomedical practice, including history taking, physical exam and diagnostic testing including radiological imaging, treatment methods, treatment contraindications and complications.
 The primary care responsibilities, and secondary and specialty care responsibilities are also introduced.
 The western clinical perspective review on internal medicine and surgery on hematological disorders, endocrine disorders, neurological disorders, psychiatric disorders and psychopathology, musculoskeletal disorders, disorders due to physical agents, hospice care, dermatological disorders, urinary and renal disorders, disorders of the urogenital system (urology) and sexually transmitted diseases are discussed.

 ACM7145 Western Gynecology (2 Units)